 They told me, it costs at least GHC 200.00 to have a safe comprehensive abortion in the hospital.

-A young man in his mid 20s Ebenezer strongly told me it was murder to terminate a foetus, “if you had been aborted, would you be here to enjoy life they way you are enjoying, even if carrying the pregnancy would put the life of the mother danger, they should pray for her, God can protect them”
+A young man in his mid-20s Ebenezer strongly told me it was murder to terminate a fetus, “if you had been aborted, would you be here to enjoy life the way you are enjoying, even if carrying the pregnancy would put the life of the mother danger, they should pray for her, God can protect them”

 He spoke to me as though he had been waiting for me to pour out his mind, “even if you cannot take care of the child, the government should take such children and take care of them”

-It became obvious to me that, many youth held several opinions which were not the case and did not know exactly what the policies on safe comprehensive abortion were.
+It became obvious to me that, many youths held several opinions which were not the case and did not know exactly what the policies on safe comprehensive abortion were.